-- Defend against fraud, because of the transparency.
+- Defence against fraud, because of the transparency.

 - Evidence of contributions and work, since who does what is tracked.

-- Easily keep track of changes to files, by looking at the history of changes.
+- Keeping track of changes to files easily, by looking at the history of changes.

 - Easy collaboration, because you can work on a single file/folder rather than emailing versions around.